open-feature/spec/specification/appendix-c-ofrep.md

 # Appendix C: OpenFeature Remote Evaluation Protocol

-OpenFeature Remote Evaluation Protocol(OFREP) is an attempt to introduce a unified feature flag evaluation protocol, adhering to OpenFeature semantics.
+OpenFeature Remote Evaluation Protocol (OFREP) is a unified feature flag evaluation protocol that adheres to the OpenFeature semantics.
 You can find proposals, discussions and the progress at the dedicated [OpenFeature OFREP](https://github.com/open-feature/protocol) repository.

 There is a dedicated [OpenFeature working group](https://github.com/open-feature/community/blob/main/config/open-feature/spec-evaluation/workgroup.yaml) for this initiative and they will focus on,